 Figure out your daily caloric intake by adding up everything you eat and drink.
 Carry a notebook around with you so you do not forget to write something down, or store the information in your Blackberry or laptop.

 Determine your BMI.
-Use an online BMI calculator (see Resources) or use a BMI chart.
+Use an online BMI calculator or use a BMI chart.
 You will need to know your current weight and height.

 Adhere to a low-calorie diet of 800 to 1,400 calories per day if your BMI score is 27 or above, as advised by the American Obesity Association.
 Consider a very low-calorie diet if your score is 30 or above.
 A very-low calorie diet allows fewer than 800 calories per day.
 Although you may wish to cut as many calories as you have the willpower to do so to promote fast weight loss, keep in mind Wenger Hess's warning that "It's very difficult to reach the recommended amounts of vitamins and minerals at a low-calorie level."

-Reduce your calories by 250 to 1,000 per day if your BMI score is lower than 27, but is still considered overweight.
+Reduce your calories if your BMI score is lower than 27, but is still categorized as having overweight.
 Do not go below the recommended 1,200 or 1,400 minimum for your gender unless told to do so by your physician.

 Exercise for 20 minutes a day three days a week if you are a beginner to exercise, as advised by Wenger Hess.
 Start with 30 minutes a day five days a week if you are a moderate fitness level.